Path Evolution Model for Endogenous Channel Digital Twin towards 6G Wireless Networks: Applications of Path Evolution Model

 \subsection{Time-domain Pilot Overhead Reduction}

-In this subsection, we aim to leverage PEM to reduce pilot overhead in time-domain by increasing SRS period.
-With high channel dynamics and large SRS period, continuous time-domain channel prediction is vital to guarantee seamless high spectral efficiency.
-Hereby, tensor neural Ordinary Differential Equation (ODE) channel prediction network \cite{chcom_cui_continuous_2024} is adopted as a continuous CSI acquisition baseline without CDT.
+In this subsection, we aim to leverage PEM to reduce pilot overhead in time-domain by increasing the SRS period.
+With high channel dynamics and a large SRS period, continuous time-domain channel prediction is vital to guarantee seamless high spectral efficiency.
+Hereby, tensor neural Ordinary Differential Equation (ODE) channel prediction network \cite{chcom_cui_continuous_2024} and model-based prediction \cite{twc_partial_twc_2022} is adopted as a continuous CSI prediction baseline without CDT, where the length of the historical CSI sequence is 8.
 Normalized Mean Square Error (NMSE) of channel prediction schemes under different SRS periods is shown in Fig.~\ref{fig: time domain}.
-It can be found that NMSE of PEM is low and nearly remains unchanged when time-domain pilot overhead is reduced by 5 times.
-On the contrary, NMSE of the baseline obviously increases with the SRS period.
+It can be found that the NMSE of PEM is low and nearly remains unchanged when time-domain pilot overhead is reduced by 5 times, which benefits from the real-time prior knowledge of path feature evolution.
+Caused by the time-domain ambiguity, the NMSE of the baselines obviously increases when the SRS period is large.
 Thus, it is evident that PEM can simultaneously enable low-overhead and high-precision CSI acquisition.